 Create a Weather Tracking Graph

-If there’s lots of rain in the forecast this week, you and your children can create a graph to track how much rain falls each day.
-Check on the rain gauge each day, write down how many centimetres of rain fell, and empty it out for the next day!
+If there’s lots of rain in the forecast this week, you and your children can create a graph to track how much rainfall there is each day.
+Check on the rain gauge each day, write down how many centimeters of rain fell, and pour it out for the next day!
+You could even collect it all in a big tub if you wanted.
+Just make sure to put a lid on it so that there’s no evaporation or it doesn’t fill from rainfall.

 From here you can talk about which days had the most rain, the least, or maybe which time of day they noticed it raining the most.